-Head on to the Jokulsarlon glacier lagoon for mesmerizing views of the vivid blue water – flowing into the Atlantic Ocean – dotted by icebergs.
+Head on to the Jokulsarlon glacier lagoon for stunning views of the vivid blue water – flowing into the Atlantic Ocean – dotted by icebergs.

 This lagoon is also home to several bird species, including the arctic tern.

-Relax for the rest of the evening with an overnight stay at an accommodation in the fishing town of Hofn.
+Relax for the rest of the evening with an overnight stay in the fishing town of Hofn.

 Day 3 – Egilsstadir

-Aside from its trade significance, the town is also famous for its beautiful sights.
+Aside from its trade, the town is also famous for its beautiful sights.